St. Joseph courthouse shooting

-On July 11, 2016, Larry Darnell Gordon, an inmate, opened fire on the third floor of the Berrien County Courthouse in St. Joseph, Michigan, killing two bailiffs and injuring a sheriff's deputy.
+On July 11, 2016, Larry Darnell Gordon, an inmate, opened fire on the third floor of the Berrien County Courthouse in St. Joseph, Michigan, United States, killing two bailiffs and injuring a sheriff's deputy.
 Gordon, who was facing a multitude of charges that carried a possible life sentence, was being taken to a holding cell following a courthouse hearing when he disarmed an officer and attempted to take hostages.
 Moments after taking hostages, other court officers shot and killed Gordon.

 Details

 Prior to the shooting, Gordon was handcuffed and escorted by a deputy sheriff from the Berrien County Courthouse to a holding cell following the conclusion of a hearing.
 He was facing a multitude of charges.
 According to the county sheriff, Gordon had been handcuffed in front rather than behind his back, and the restraint was not linked to a belly chain that would further restrict movement.

 In an escape attempt, Gordon attacked a deputy sheriff on the third floor of the courthouse, in an area not accessible to the public.
-He managed to disarm and shoot the deputy (Atterberry) and two bailiffs (Kienzle and Zangaro) responding to the noise of the struggle.
+He managed to disarm and shoot Deputy Atterbery once and two bailiffs, Security Supervisor Zangaro and Court Officer Robert Kienzle responding to the noise of the struggle.
 He then escaped into a public hallway, where he briefly took hostages when cornered by four other responding bailiffs (Ken Field, Milt Russell, Tom Schultz and Rick Lull).
 As Gordon moved toward an unsecured stairway he pointed the weapon in the direction of the bailiffs who then shot and killed him.
 In the course of stopping Gordon, a civilian (Kenya Ellis) was shot, receiving non-life-threatening wounds to her arm.

+The assailant fired a total of six shots, thus emptying the revolver, meanwhile the two responding bailiffs fired a combined total of 13 shots.

 Victims

 Gordon killed two bailiffs.
-He also injured sheriff's deputy James Atterbury Jr..
-The injured were hospitalized at Lakeland Medical Center and listed in stable condition.
+He also injured sheriff's deputy James Atterbury Jr. The injured were hospitalized at Lakeland Medical Center and listed in stable condition.
 Both slain bailiffs were retired police officers.

 The bailiffs killed were identified as: